helloravisha/aws-elasticsearch-rest/README.md

 ![Alt text](docs/PlanName.png)

-## System Components
+## System Components in Detail
-Following are the different componets used in the system

 ## AWS Elastic Search

 Elasticsearch is an open-source, RESTful, distributed search and analytics engine built on Apache Lucene, when it comes to Amazon Elasticsearch Service, it  is a fully managed service that is provided by amazon, Basically it provides two different services one is a single node service and the other is a clustered service with different master nodes and deploying them in different availability zones for high availability.
-Along with this  it also offers Kibana a visual dashbaord by default when we subscribe for Elastic search service.
-It also provides certain plugins with different log shippers like logstash for pushing the required data.
+Along with this,  it also offers Kibana a visual dashbaord by default,  when we subscribe for Elastic search service.
+Amazon also provides certain plugins with different log shippers like logstash for ingesting the required data to elastic search.

 ## Configuartion
 ![Alt text](docs/Elastic-Search-Instance.png)

 ## Data Ingestion
-There are different data ingestion tools data for ingesting the data. in the same context we use the term log shippers , there are different log shippers available in todays cloud world like Filebeat, Logstash, Fluentd, etc. I had leveraged logstash here for ingesting the test data into elatic search server as Amazon provides elastic search output channel plugin that can be used with logstash, this plugin helped me in pushing the huge csv file into elastic search by doing bulk upload.
+In todays cloud and IOT world with data growing exponentially data ingestion plays an important role.
+Therefore there are different data ingestion tools  for ingesting the data into different repositories.
+In the same context the term log shippers is used, there are different log shippers available in todays cloud world like Filebeat, Logstash, Fluentd, etc. I had leveraged logstash here for ingesting the given test data into elatic search server as Amazon provides elastic search output channel plugin that can be used with logstash, this plugin helped me in pushing the huge csv file into elastic search by doing bulk upload.